 - Bloom syndrome.

-These and other symptoms may be caused by childhood ALL.
-Other conditions may cause the same symptoms.
-Check with your child's doctor if your child has any of the following problems:
+These and other signs and symptoms may be caused by childhood ALL or by other conditions.
+Check with your child's doctor if your child has any of the following:

 - Easy bruising or bleeding.